dcunited001/dcunited001.github.io/_posts/2018-01-23-social-justice-a-just-cultural-revolution.md

 actually -- in how it sociophysically plays out -- threatens so many generations before you worked so hard to achieve?

-Regardless: "Social Justice" is such a loaded term and I hate loaded terms because you can't tell what baggage someone is going to pick and choose to include in the frame by which they use to evaluate your statements.
+Regardless: **Social Justice** is such a loaded term and I hate loaded terms because you can't tell what baggage someone is going to pick and choose to include in the frame by which they use to evaluate your statements.
 Ever read Rhetoric by Aristotle?
 I haven't, but I did go